pakmingwCorp/dialogflow-demo/README.md

 I have not put any of the `node_modules/` code in this repository.
 You will need to run `npm` to finish the install wherever necessary.

 ### Installing

+This repository allows you to deploy a very minimal Dialogflow demo environment with the following solution architecture:

 Minimal installation: